UgegeDaniel/jakk-frontend/README.md

 - The API employed for the authentication of users was developed by [UgegeDaniel](https://github.com/UgegeDaniel).
 - Official API documentation for the authentication api can be found [here](https://github.com/UgegeDaniel/jakk-backend)

-- This app demonstrates the use of basic concepts of MERN Stack
+- This app demonstrates the use of basic concepts of the MERN Stack
   - Express Routes
   - Mongoose Models
   - JSON Web Token